-Here is an editorial in the British Medical Journal about an increased risk of venous thromboembolism (potentially fatal) with the birth control pill.
+Here is an an article in the British Medical Journal about an increased risk of venous thromboembolism (potentially fatal) with the birth control pill.

-Here is the difference between domperidone and the birth control pill: When a study finds that birth control pills cause a much higher rate of venous thromboembolism (as discussed in this editorial), one only needs to scroll down on the commentary to read the following:
+Here is the difference between domperidone and the birth control pill: When a study finds that birth control pills cause a higher rate of venous thromboembolism (as discussed in this article), one only needs to scroll down to read the following:

 “These results … provide important guidance for the safe prescribing of oral contraceptives.”